MicrosoftDocs/memdocs/windows-365/enterprise/connection-errors.md

 ### The remote PC ended your session.
 If this keeps happening, contact your network administrator for assistance.
 Error code: 0x3

-**Potential cause**: This error can occur when the Cloud PC’s processor is overutilized.
+**Potential cause**: This error can occur when the Cloud PC’s processor is over-utilized.

 **Possible solution**: If the issue persists, try restarting the Cloud PC from the admin portal.

 ## Other connection error causes